 Strijp-S can be recognized by the long avenue of pipes along the old Philips factories: the Leidingstraat.
-In the evening, these pipes are illuminated with white, blue, and green light to symbolize that during the Philips era raw materials were brought in through these pipes and waste materials were disposed.
+In the evening, these pipes are illuminated with white, blue, and green light to symbolize that during the Philips era raw materials were brought in and waste materials were disposed through these pipes.

 #6 Dutch Design Week (DDW)

 Saving the best Art & Culture hotspot for last, because there is no better hotspot than the Dutch Design Week.
 Eindhoven is a city full of design.
-The Design Academy Eindhoven is located in the middle of the city and all creativity comes together at Strijp-S. Not surprisingly, a large part of the annual DDW Week festival takes place here.
-In 2021, DDW will take place from 16-24 October.
+The Design Academy Eindhoven is located in the middle of the city and all creativity comes together at Strijp-S. Not surprisingly, a large part of the annual DDW Week festival takes place here during autumn.